 Customer Satisfaction = 3.2 + 0.01*Monthly Spending-0.0001*(Monthly Spending)²

-Maybe someone else proposes some other mathematical model that fits the data even better.
-But, wait for a second!
+Maybe someone else proposes another mathematical model that fits the data even better.
+But wait for a second!

-Given the above differences, you CANNOT interpret the findings of your model the same way you interpret the findings of your model in the Ohm’s Law case.
+Given the above differences, it may be inappropriate to interpret the findings of your model the same way you interpret the findings of your model in the Ohm’s Law case.

-For example, solely based on the model you have, the following counterfactual and causal claims are inappropriate:
+For example, solely based on the model you have, the following counterfactual and causal claims are possibly incorrect: